-Weather refers to the state of the atmosphere over an area at any point of time.
+Weather refers to the state of the atmosphere over an area at any point in time.

 The elements of weather and climate are the same, i.e. temperature, atmospheric pressure, wind, humidity and precipitation.
 On the basis of the monthly atmospheric conditions, the year is divided into seasons such as: